+Reducing Carbon Emissions from Landfill is important to reduce the impact of waste disposal on climate change, the Carbon Credit Trading scheme has been introduced to help the poorer countries fund this change.
+It is all about methane.
 Methane, the second most prevalent greenhouse gas after carbon dioxide, is emitted in large quantities from modern engineered landfills unless it is collected and flared (burnt).
-For this reason educing carbon emissions from landfill is important in any effort to minimize the effcts of climate change.
+For this reason educing carbon emissions from landfill is important in any effort to minimise the effects of climate change.

 The signatory EU nations have implemented two forms of measures on their industries, punitive and incentive, to ensure that greenhouse gas emissions will continue to be reduced, and in particular in respect of landfills.

 Incentive for Collecting Landfill Gas and Using it to Generate Electricity to Reducing Carbon Emissions from Landfill